 Well, then how about I make my players lift something heavy when they want to bend bars, huh?
 Isn't that player skill?

-This, is of course another strawman - a misrepresentation of the actual process of play.
-The process of the DM making a decision comes down to disscussion and agreement.
+This is of course, another strawman—a misrepresentation of the actual process of play.
+The process of the DM making a decision comes down to discussion and agreement.

 What does the party know about crocodiles in a skill light system?

-The DM starts with asking if anyone is a druid or a ranger, but that's just where it begins.
+The DM starts by asking if anyone is a druid or a ranger, but that's just where it begins.

 How many solutions can you create to the Crocodile Conundrum problem?